programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 **On Linux**
 In the command line, navigate to the directory your image is in.
 Use the [identify](https://commandlinux.com/man-page/man1/identify.1.html) command to return details of the image.
 Note that JPEGs sometimes display file size in mebibytes (MiB) instead of megabytes (MB).

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-01.png" alt="A photo of a cat resting on a blanket.
+In a popup box, technical details about the image file under the heading 'General Information'." caption="Figure 1.
+General Information about an image file's technical specifications in MacOS Preview." %}

 #### Resize your images

 If your image file size is over 100 MB, you will have to resize it to upload it to IIIF Workbench.
 If not, you can skip this step.